waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Pokémon Crystal Journey

-## Current Plan
+## Current Situation
-- **Objective:** Defeat the Rival, then return to New Bark Town to help Professor Elm.
+- **Objective:** Report the theft of a Pokémon to Professor Elm.
-- **Route:** Exit Cherrygrove City to the east to get to Route 29, then head east.

-## Current Quest
-- **A Pokémon has been stolen from Professor Elm's lab!** The thief, a red-haired boy, has ambushed me.
-I must defeat him and get back to New Bark Town.
+- **Status:** I am currently in Professor Elm's Lab, but I seem to be stuck and unable to leave.
+My current hypothesis is that I need to use the POKEGEAR to call Professor Elm to trigger a story event.

 ## Long-term Goal
 - Become the Pokémon League Champion.

 ## The Rival
-- A red-haired boy who stole a Pokémon from Professor Elm's lab.
+- A red-haired boy named ??? stole a Totodile from Professor Elm's lab.
-- I was defeated by the rival, ???, in Cherrygrove City.
-He has a Totodile.
+- I was defeated by him in Cherrygrove City.

 ## Key Items
 - **POKéGEAR:** Received from Mom.
 Has a Phone feature.